nkjain92/whatsappgroupsummariser/README.md

 1. Export your WhatsApp chat:

-   - Open the WhatsApp group
+   - Open the WhatsApp group chat
-   - Click Group Info > More > Export Chat
+   - Click the three dots menu (⋮)
+   - Select "More" > "Export chat"
-   - Choose "Without Media"
+   - Choose "Without media"
+   - Save the .txt file

-2. Upload the exported file:
+2. Upload the chat export:

-   - Drag and drop the .txt or .zip file
+   - Drag and drop the .txt file onto the upload area
-   - Or click to select the file
+   - Or click "Select File" to choose the file

-3. Click "Generate Summary"

-   - The AI will process the chat
+3. Click "Generate Summary" to process the chat
-   - You'll see real-time processing status

-4. View and export:
+4. View the summary:
+   - Summaries are organized by date
+   - Each day shows topics discussed and key messages

-   - Read the organized summary
+   - Use the "Copy Text" or "Download PDF" buttons to save the summary

+## Tech Stack

+- Next.js 14
+- TypeScript
+- Tailwind CSS
+- OpenAI GPT-4
-   - Copy to clipboard or download as PDF
+- jsPDF for PDF generation

-## Deployment

-The app is optimized for Vercel deployment.
-Simply:

-1. Push to GitHub
-2. Import to Vercel
-3. Add your `OPENAI_API_KEY` in Vercel's environment variables
-4. Deploy!

 ## Privacy

-- No chat data is stored on servers
+This application processes chat data client-side and through secure API calls.
+No chat data is stored on servers after processing.
+All communication with the OpenAI API is done securely through server-side API routes.
-- All processing happens in your session
-- Direct API calls to OpenAI only

-## License

-MIT License - feel free to use and modify!